kzorluoglu/keycastlowerthirds/README.md

 - **Instant updates**: text, colors, placement, visibility, and animated logos sync live—no reloads.
 - **Chroma-ready background**: choose any key color (default neon green) for OBS/ATEM chroma workflows.
 - **Output manager**: start/stop the kiosk window from the control panel and lock it to any detected display.
+- **Flexible lower thirds**: switch between text banners and video clips, with optional loop control, without leaving the tab.
-- **Animated logos**: loop alpha video (WebM/MP4/MOV) or transparent GIF/APNG overlays with positional controls.
+- **Animated logos**: loop or play-once alpha video (WebM/MP4/MOV) or transparent GIF/APNG overlays with positional controls.
 - **Quick styling presets**: one-click News, Event, and Alert palettes to keep operators moving fast.

 ---